 After 1.e4 e6 2.d4 d5 3.e5 c5, the following position appears:

 White got more space in the center but Black gets counter-play by attacking the pawn chain from the flank.
 The important thing to note here is Black’s light-squared bishop.
-It is restricted by the pawns and often ends up being the worst piece in a position.
+The pawns restrict it and often become the worst piece in a position.

-In the Caro-Kann, after 1.e4 c6 2.d4 d5 3.e5, Black can develop their light-squared bishop to an active position on f5:
+In the Caro-Kann variation, after 1.e4 c6 2.d4 d5 3.e5, Black can develop their light-squared bishop to an active position on f5:

 Later, Black plays …e7-e6 and starts attacking White’s pawn chain by …c6-c5.
 Therefore, Black wastes a tempo for playing the pawn from c7 to c5 in two moves but instead gets the bishop activated.